 Once the repository is added, install the OpenLiteSpeed with the following command:

 Step 3: Enable PHP on your server

-By default, PHP is not available in OpenLiteSpeed and we will need to activate it on our server.
-The following command you will see below will install PHP 7.4 with all needed packages for the functionality for OpenLiteSpeed.
+PHP is default unavailable in OpenLiteSpeed, and we will need to activate it on our server.
+The following command you will see below will install PHP 7.4 with all the needed packages for the functionality of OpenLiteSpeed.
 The following PHP will be enough to support the most commonly used web application.

 apt-get install lsphp74 –y

 Once the service is installed successfully, you will need to create a symbolic link to the installed package: